 DTI’s Classical Ballet Program, under the mentorship of Maggie Parungao-Ferla and Xavier Ferla, honestly takes each student’s individual goals in mind and optimizes ballet schedules in conjunction with their academic studies.
 DTI’s Classical Ballet Program is the best year-round training from age 6 to pre-professional levels during the school year, summer intensives, competition opportunities, and professional performance experiences.
 DTI offers a separate year-round advanced pre-professional intensive training program for professional career minded students from ages 10 and older in San Jose, California.
 In 2019, DTI partnered with the European School of Ballet (ESB) located in Amsterdam, The Netherlands, directed by Jean-Yves Esquerre.
 The partnership is a collaboration with the intention to meet professional career results for its professional career bound students.
 DTI is the only California school with direct access to ESB’s Trainee Program, another stepping stone to launch professional careers in the international work field.
-Additionally, DTI selects students from its pre-professional program to experience scholarship opportunities in ESB’s Winter, Summer, and 3-6 month internships to serve as DTI’s supplemental training opportunity.
+Additionally, DTI selects students from its pre-professional program to experience scholarship opportunities in ESB’s Winter, Summer, one-week, and 3-6 month internships to serve as DTI’s supplemental training opportunity.

 Partial curriculum options are available for DTI’s university-bound students.

 The full curriculum includes technique, pointe, Character Dance, Contemporary, Modern, Variations, and Pas de deux.

 Dance Theatre International Classical Ballet Program Accolades: Outstanding Teachers Youth America Grand Prix, Coveted Youth America Grand Prix Student Award, World Ballet Competition Medalists, Outstanding Contemporary Choreography, Prix de Lausanne Judge